se-edu/learningresources/contents/kotlin/kotlin.md

 ### Concise

 Highly reduces the amount of boilerplate code.
-- A POJO with getters, setters, equals(), hashCode(), toString() and copy() can be created in a single line
+- A Java object with getters, setters, equals(), hashCode(), toString() and copy() can be created in a single line in Kotlin
 ``` kotlin
 data class Customer(val name: String, val email: String, val company: String)
 ```
-- Assigning values based on ranges is much simpler
+- Assigning values based on ranges is much simpler than Java.
+Below are extracts of code with similar logic in Java and Kotlin:

+**Kotlin**
 ``` kotlin
 val quartile: Int
 quartile = when (playPercentage) {